nautobot/nautobot/nautobot/docs/development/best-practices.md

 ## Slug Field

-Moving forward in Nautobot, all models should have a Slug field.
+Moving forward in Nautobot, all models should have a `slug` field.
 This field can be safely/correctly used in URL patterns, dictionary keys, GraphQL and REST API.
-Nautobot has provided the `AutoSlugField` to handle creating the Slug field automatically from another field.
-All models should be populated from the `name` field.
-Below is an example on creating the Slug field.
+Nautobot has provided the `AutoSlugField` to handle automatically populating the `slug` field from another field(s).
+Generally speaking model slugs should be populated from the `name` field.
+Below is an example on defining the `slug` field.

 ```python
 from django.db import models